albertocarm/bayescores/README.md

 ***Reconstructing Survival Data from Published Plots***

-A perceived limitation of bayescores is its requirement for Individual Patient Data (IPD), in contrast to other value frameworks that can use aggregated data reported in the literature.
-To mitigate this limitation, this section demonstrates a workflow to reconstruct IPD from a published Kaplan-Meier curve image.
 The goal is to transform a static plot into a usable dataset, enabling full re-analysis and custom visualization.
 For this demonstration, we used Figure 2 from Hortobagyi, G. N., et al. “Updated results from MONALEESA-2…” Annals of Oncology 29.7 (2018).
 This is an Open Access article under the CC-BY-NC license.

 ``` r
 image_path <- system.file("extdata", "mona2.png", package = "bayescores")